kwea123/ngp_pl/README.md

 # :computer: Installation

-This implementation has **strict** requirements due to dependencies on other libraries, if you encounter installation problem due to hardware/software mismatch, I'm afraid there is **no intention** to make the support for different platform currently.
+This implementation has **strict** requirements due to dependencies on other libraries, if you encounter installation problem due to hardware/software mismatch, I'm afraid there is **no intention** to support different platforms (you are welcomed to contribute).

 ## Hardware